 Figure 10.
 The detached garage that stands in the rear of the subject property, accessible from E. Logan Street.
 Source: Keeping Society of Philadelphia, 2022.
+Garage building is a non-contributing resource to the overall historic property.

 Behind the lean-to is a one-story garage that contains a roll-down garage door wide enough for two cars to park side by side.
 The garage has a heavy wood cornice capped by metal coping and each end of the roofline is accentuated by tin finials with a pressed X design in the main panels.